influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/lastindex.md

 ---

 The `strings.lastIndex()` function returns the index of the last instance of a substring in another string.
-If the substring is not present, it returns `-1`.
+If the substring is not present, the function returns `-1`.

 _**Output data type:** Integer_